Timinator2000/Algorithm_X/08 - your turn/03 - equation search.md

 ![Ways to Make 10](WaysToMake10.png)
 <BR>

-There is a fair amount of multiplicity in this puzzle and to solve the bigger test cases, you will need to properly use AlgorithmXSolver’s memory.
+There is a fair amount of multiplicity in this puzzle and to solve the bigger test cases, you will need to properly use `AlgorithmXSolver`’s memory.
 Without proper use of memory, you will generate a lot more solutions than necessary.

 <BR>